 Margaret A. Cargill Philanthropies Response to COVID-19

-UPDATED JULY 23, 2020 With the global spread of COVID-19, we find ourselves in extraordinary and uncertain times.
+UPDATED RETURN TO OFFICE TIMING AS OF APRIL 15, 2021 With the global spread of COVID-19, we find ourselves in extraordinary and uncertain times.
 We have a brand promise at Margaret A. Cargill Philanthropies (MACP) – Engage.
 Build Trust.
 Make a Difference.
 While we strive to live these words with each other and our partners every day at MACP, these unprecedented times have made them even more relevant.

 With engagement at our core, we are working to ensure continued collaboration within MACP, with our grantee partners, and in our community during this global crisis.
 These relationships will guide us as we work together to make a difference.

 Across the nonprofit community, the pandemic has presented challenges ranging from interruptions in project implementation, to difficulties in sustaining critical sources of revenue, to, in some cases, the inability to keep the doors open.
 To support our grantees during this unprecedented time, we are taking the following steps:

 - Providing options for grantees to utilize current funding flexibly for needs that are essential to maintaining the survival of key business operations and priority programs;